efabless/caravel_user_project/docs/source/index.rst

 This will run all the precheck checks on your project and will produce the logs under the ``checks`` directory.

-To disable running LVS/Soft connection checks/ERC:
+To disable running LVS/Soft/ERC connection checks:

 .. code:: bash